MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 ## Lock AFI (Command code = 28h)

+After running this command the value of AFI it permanently locked.

 **This is a permanent = irrevocable setting !**

 ## Write DSFID (Command code = 29h)

-The Data Storage Format Identifier (DSFID) is a one byte value defining the storage formatting of data on the tag.
+The 8-bit Data Structure Format Identifier (DSFID) field is a location to write information to about the structure of the User memory.
 You can write a new value by running this command.

 ## Lock DSFID (Command code = 2Ah)

+After running this command the value of DSFID it permanently locked.

 **This is a permanent = irrevocable setting !**